Bricktech2000/Atto-8/spec/microcomputer.md

 ## Overview

 The Atto-8 microcomputer is a minimalist computer based on the Atto-8 microprocessor, as defined in [/spec/microprocessor.md](../spec/microprocessor.md).
-It equips the processor with memory, a clock, a display, and #todo input.
+It equips the processor with memory, a clock, a display, and a controller.
 It is designed to be a simple system that takes full advantage of the Atto-8 microprocessor.
 It is intended to be used as a learning tool for students and hobbyists, and as a basis for more complex processors.

 ## Features

 - 16x16 pixel display
 - #todo Hz clock
 - 256 bytes of RAM
-- #todo input
+- two 4-button controllers

 ## Display

-The Atto-8 has a 16x16 pixel monochrome display.
-It fetches rows of pixels from addresses `0xE0..=0xFF`, and displays them from left to right, top to bottom.
+The Atto-8 is equipped with a 16x16 pixel monochrome display.
+It fetches rows of pixels from addresses `0xE0..=0xFF`, the _display buffer_, and displays them from left to right, top to bottom.
 Refer to the following diagram, in which `[ 0xXX ]` represents a row of 8 pixels fetched from address `0xXX`:

 ```
 [      0xE0      ] [      0xE1      ]